appreciated/vortex-crud/README.md

 - **HOCON**: A compact, readable configuration format that supports imports

 ## Key Features
-- **Low Code for Vaadin Flow**: Build complex CRUD applications rapidly using configuration without the need to write Java code.
+- **Configuration-Driven UI and Route Generation**: Rapidly create complex, user-friendly CRUD applications through configuration alone, without writing Java code.
 - **Modular Architecture**: The architecture is modular and flexible at every level (see [Architecture](#Architecture)), allowing for custom implementations.
-- **Entity Management**: Data models can be managed without manual coding, handled directly by TurboCRUD.
+- **Entity Management**: `turbo-crud` handles data management by default; You need to define the data model.
 - **Custom Repositories**: Use custom data repositories for cases where the default Entity Manager is not ideal.
-- **Database Schema Validation**: The `TurboCRUDDatabaseSchemaValidator` verifies that the database schema matches the configuration at startup.
+- **Database Schema Validation**: The `turbo-crudDatabaseSchemaValidator` verifies that the database schema matches the configuration at startup.
 - **UI Components and Factories**: Factory implementations such as `DefaultEntityDetailFactoryImpl` and `DefaultEntityItemCardFactoryImpl` dynamically configure UI components.
 - **i18n Support**
 - **Entity Relationship Support**: Manage relationships between entities (1:1, 1:N).